 At the top of the dark cloud bank to the LHS you can make out distant K-H waves which look quite cool in contrast with the NLCs.
 On the images it's evident that our normal weather clouds are dark, this is because they are located much lower in the atmosphere within the Troposphere and hence don't get illuminated by the sun during night time.
 NLCs however are located in the Mesosphere some 83km above ground literally on the edge of space which is why the sun catches them on Summer nights, it is mainly for this reason why the clouds appear to glow at night.
 Check out the waves/herringbone structure within the NLCs to the L above the highest portion of the castle, these have been described as similar to the shape of sand ripples on a beach at low tide which is a very fitting description as we saw those same forms on the beach earlier and the similarity between the two was quite striking.

-I fired the flash in this one to bring up the grass I was standing on with the shear drop over the other side.
-Roisin and I took images of us standing together in the frame captured by the flash with the NLCs behind us over the castle, we had to get several personal images for the record, it would have been a shame not to.
 This was now 01.30 in the morning and us sitting here watching this spectacular show really did feel like some kind of magical dream.
 The only negative point I found with this shoot was the complete darkness of the castle in the frame, if by some means the castle was illuminated by a light it would look absolutely incredible, however this was not to be the case tonight as NLCs are simply so bright that they require a short exposure which rendered the castle as a black shape.
 If this had been an aurora I could have used a long exposure to collect the ambient light in conjunction with passing car headlights to bring up the stone work but this simply doesn't work on bright Summer nights with NLCs.
 It could be possible to get the affect I wanted if a powerful torch was used to 'paint' the castle in light during the exposure, I may try this idea another time to see if it has potential.
 Having said all that I do think the dark shape of the castle adds a haunting look all of its own.

 We moved to higher ground, climbed over another safety rail on the edge of yet another cliff, and took more images showing the NE segment of the display to the R of the Castle.
 The R section of the NLC display was simply awesome with extremely complex structure.
 NLCs may look slow moving when your'e watching them however keep in mind that this is an illusion due to their great height, in reality these clouds are moving at 400 miles per hour through the Mesosphere!